JuliaOpt/LinQuadOptInterface.jl/README.md

 This package is currently used to implement [MathOptInterfaceXpress.jl](https://github.com/JuliaOpt/MathOptInterfaceXpress.jl), [MathOptInterfaceCPLEX.jl](https://github.com/JuliaOpt/MathOptInterfaceCPLEX.jl), [MathOptInterfaceGurobi.jl](https://github.com/JuliaOpt/MathOptInterfaceGurobi.jl) and [MathOptInterfaceGLPK.jl](https://github.com/JuliaOpt/MathOptInterfaceGLPK.jl).
 The last one being only a integer linear solver.

-All these solver have in common a low-level API which supports most of these modifications.
+All these solvers have low-level APIs which supports most of these modifications.
 Hence, data storage is simplified and duplications are avoided.

 ## Other possible uses